Harbour Ridge

 No analysis available

-I searched for direct viewing language like 'fireworks view,' 'watch fireworks from the lanai,' or 'see fireworks from the unit.'
-The remarks discuss ocean, city, mountain, and golf course views, but nothing about fireworks visibility from units.
+I searched for direct viewing language such as "watch fireworks from the lanai," "fireworks view," or "see fireworks from the unit."
+The remarks mention ocean, city, mountain, and golf course views, but nothing about fireworks visibility.

 No analysis available